 “Václavák”, as it is often called by Prague residents, is dominated by the equestrian Statue of Saint Wenceslas, a Czech patron saint, that was sculpted by Josef Václav Myslbek in 1912.
 The statue is the landmark of the square and also the meeting place for various gatherings.

 A tram line runs through the middle part of Wenceslas Square and the square is also the crossroad of all three Prague metro lines.
 Cars have access to most parts of the square and can park there for a fee.
 Christmas and Easter markets are regularly held on Wenceslas Square.

 Between Vodičkova Street and Štěpánská Street is the Lucerna Palace, an important social centre and a venue for balls and concerts with a cinema, bar and café.

 The square is a popular place to go to clubs and bars at night, but there is also a higher risk of minor criminality.

-- Václavské náměstí tram station
+Václavské náměstí tram stop